Technical brewers manage the beer-making process, in order to ensure the high quality and consistency of the end product

 - keep up to date with developments in technology in the industry.

-Income figures are intended as a guide only.
+Income data from the Institute of Brewing & Distilling (IBD).
+Figures are intended as a guide only.

 What to expect